Nepal: Clothing

 The most widely worn traditional dress in Nepal, for both women and men, from ancient times until the advent of modern times, was draped.
 For women, it eventually took the form of a sari, a single long piece of cloth, famously six yards long, and of width spanning the lower body.
 The sari is tied around the waist and knotted at one end, wrapped around the lower body, and then over the shoulder.
 In its more modern form, it has been used to cover the head, and sometimes the face, as a veil, particularly in the Terai.
 It has been combined with an underskirt, or the petticoat, and tucked in the waistband for more secure fastening.
 It is worn with a blouse, or cholo, which serves as the primary upper-body garment, the sari's end, passing over the shoulder, now serving to obscure the upper body's contours, and to cover the midriff.
 Cholo-sari has become the attire of choice for formal occasions, official environs and festive gatherings.
 In its more traditional form, as part of traditional dresses and as worn in daily life while performing household chores or labour, it takes the form of a fariya or gunyu, usually shorter than a sari in length as well as breadth, and all of it wrapped around the lower body.

 For men, a similar but shorter length of cloth, the dhoti, has served as a lower-body garment.
 It too is tied around the waist and wrapped.
 Among the Aryans, it is also wrapped once around each leg before being brought up through the legs to be tucked in at the back.
-Dhoti or its variants, usually worn over a langauti, constitute the lower-body garment in the traditional clothing of Tharus, Gurungs and Magars as well as the Madhesi people, among others.
+Dhoti or its variants, usually worn over a langauti, constitute the lower-body garment in the traditional clothing of Tharus, Gurungs and Magars as well as the Madheshi people, among others.
 Other forms of traditional apparel that involve no stitching or tailoring are patukas (a length of cloth wrapped tightly over the waist by both sexes as a waistband, a part of most traditional Nepali costumes, usually with a khukuri tucked into it when worn by men), scarves like pachhyauras and majetros and shawls like the newar ga and Tibetan khata, ghumtos (the wedding veils) and various kinds of turbans (scarves worn around the head as a part of a tradition, or to keep off the sun or the cold, called a pheta, pagri or sirpau).